carbon-language/carbon-lang/lldb/docs/structured_data/DarwinLog.md

   This command is sticky.
 Once enabled, it will stay enabled for future process launches.

-* 'plugin structured-data darwin-log disable' command
+* `plugin structured-data darwin-log disable` command

   Executing this command disables os_log() capture in the currently running process and signals LLDB to stop attempting to launch new processes with DarwinLog support enabled.

-* 'settings set \
+* `settings set
-  plugin.structured-data.darwin-log.enable-on-startup'
+  plugin.structured-data.darwin-log.enable-on-startup true`

   and

-  'settings set \
+  `settings set
-  plugin.structured-data.darwin-log.auto-enable-options -- {options}'
+  plugin.structured-data.darwin-log.auto-enable-options -- `{options}

-  When enable-on-startup is set to true, then LLDB will automatically enable DarwinLog on startup of relevant processes.
+  When `enable-on-startup` is set to `true`, then LLDB will automatically enable DarwinLog on startup of relevant processes.
 It will use the content provided in the auto-enable-options settings as the options to pass to the enable command.

-  Note the '--' required after auto-enable-command.
+  Note the `--` required after auto-enable-command.
 That is necessary for raw commands like settings set.
-The '--' will not become part of the options for the enable command.
+The `--` will not become part of the options for the enable command.

 ### Message flow and related performance considerations

-os_log()-style collection is not free.
+`os_log`()-style collection is not free.
 The more data that must be processed, the slower it will be.
 There are several knobs available to the developer to limit how much data goes through the pipe, and how much data ultimately goes over the wire to the LLDB client.
 The